splunk/public-o11y-docs/infrastructure/k8s-infrastructure-tutorial/get-started-k8s-imm.rst

 * You must have an access token for the Splunk Observability Cloud organization you want to get data into.
 If you are using a free trial account, you can use the :guilabel:`Default` access token to complete this task.
   For more details about creating organization access tokens, see :ref:`admin-org-tokens`.
 * You must have systemd and cURL installed.
+* You must have a running Kubernetes cluster.

 Next step
 ---------------------------------------